bob-606/5.easa.fi/README.md

 ## 57. Compared to trailing edge flaps, leading edge devices like slots...
-Compared to trailing edge flaps, leading edge devices like slots...
 - increase the camber and allow a lower angle of attack.
 - reduce the critical angle of attack at a given speed.
 - allow higher speeds at take-off and landing.